Skip to content

 -m, --mem min_mem:max_mem Range of memory size (in GB) to select from to run job (can omit max_mem , in which case max_mem is set to twice the value of min_mem).

 --noPublicIP No public IP address assigned to container host.
-Make sure host is reachable from within the VPC.
+Make sure host can reach internal cloud services.

 -T, --template name:tag Template (in format name:tag) to use for submitting this job.
 Default tag is only tag or "latest".